 - What more can we find?

-VTS encourages students to think beyond the literal by discussing multiple meanings, metaphors and symbols.
-Used with all ages -- elementary students (see video below) up to Harvard medical students -- implementation is simple.
-The New York Times' weekly VTS lessons are a good place to start.
+VTS encourages students to think beyond the literal by discussing multiple meanings, metaphors, and symbols.
+Used with all ages—elementary students (see the video below of kindergartners at Huron Valley Schools) up to Harvard medical students—implementation is simple.
+The weekly VTS lessons from The New York Times are a good place to start.

-In Five Card Flickr, you are dealt five random photos.
+Five Card Flickr: In Five Card Flickr, players are dealt five random photos.
 To promote VL, have students follow these steps:

 - Jot down one word that they associate with each image.

 - Identify a song that comes to mind for one or more of the images.

 - Describe what all the images have in common.

 During a subsequent discussion, ask students to show what elements of the photo prompted their responses.